 It is one of the favorite places for bathing by the inhabitants of the surroundings and it has become an important point of tourist confluence during the summer months.
-It is also common to see British citizens who live in the region, enjoy its waters in winter.
+It is also common to see British citizens who live in the region, enjoy the water in winter.

 Next to the Balsa de Cela, there are several places to eat: Caseta Tia Matilde.

-You can dine in the bars of Lucar, Bar La Cueva you have next to City Hall or if you prefer you can return to the restaurants of the Balsa de Cela.
+You can have dinner in the bars of Lucar, Bar La Cueva you have next to City Hall or if you prefer you can return to the restaurants of the Balsa de Cela.